Prashant Kishor: Work as a political strategist

 In 2016 the Indian National Congress employed Kishor for the 2017 Uttar Pradesh Legislative Assembly election.
 However, these elections were a failure for Congress and Kishor as BJP won more than 300 seats and Congress could only manage seven seats.
 This was also the first and only time Kishor failed to help a party win the elections.

 Kishor has successfully worked with several other political parties in India as well including Amarinder Singh for the 2017 Punjab Legislative Assembly election, Y. S. Jagan Mohan Reddy for the 2019 Andhra Pradesh Legislative Assembly election, Arvind Kejriwal for the 2020 Delhi Legislative Assembly election, Mamata Banerjee for the 2021 West Bengal Legislative Assembly election, and M. K. Stalin for the 2021 Tamil Nadu Legislative Assembly election as well.

+After announcing his retirement from election strategy work in 2021, Kishor began informally advising TVK president Vijay ahead of the 2026 Tamil Nadu Legislative Assembly election, working alongside the party's existing strategist John Arokiasamy.
+At TVK's first-anniversary event in Mahabalipuram in February 2025, Kishor said, "I am not here to help my brother, my friend, Vijay.
+Because he doesn't need that help.
+He is a new hope for Tamil Nadu and that is why I am here" framing his involvement as personal rather than strategic.
+TVK, contesting its first election, won 108 of 234 seats, short of a majority but enough to become the state's single-largest party, a result widely credited in Indian media to Kishor's involvement.

+Electoral debut

+Kishor contested his first election from Bankipur in the 2026 by-election, which he won by a margin of 19,324 votes.
+The seat was vacated when the previous MLA Nitin Nabin resigned after his election to the Rajya Sabha, following his elevation as the BJP national president.
+Kishor thanked the voters of the constituency and stated his intention to work towards Bihar's development.
+He further remarked that the election result reflected the public's expectations for leadership focused on improving education and generating employment in the state.

 Retirement

-After the win of the AITC in the 2022 West Bengal Legislative Assembly election and DMK in the 2021 Tamil Nadu Legislative Assembly election, Kishor declared that he was quitting as an election strategist.
+After the win of the All India Trinamool Congress in the 2021 West Bengal Legislative Assembly election and Dravida Munnetra Kazhagam in the 2021 Tamil Nadu Legislative Assembly election, Kishor declared that he was quitting as an election strategist.
 In an interview with NDTV on 2 May 2021, Kishor told anchor Sreenivasan Jain on live TV, "I do not want to continue what I am doing.
 I have done enough.
 Time for me to take a break and do something else in life.
 I want to quit this space."